Equim-chan/Mortal/docs/src/user/docker.md

 }
 ```

-Then a `dahai` event follows, which corresponds to the scene in _Figure 2_:
+Then a `dahai` event will follow, which corresponds to the scene in _Figure 2_:

 ```json
 {